chriscr2/Kakaoalan/README.md

 ## The Lyfoda Kakaoalan
-Play as the knowledge-loving West African nation, lead by one of its well-known figures in its history.
+Play as the knowledge-loving West African nation, lead by Neykon Ney, one of the well-known figures in its history.

 ***Unique Ability: Blessings Of The Zaaoo** (Scholars Of The Jade Hall)*
 > This Iron-Age to Early-Medieval state independently developed iron tools, elephant domestication, and writing.